Costaki33/TISAT/README.md

 - Plots showing injection pressures for shallow and deep wells.
 - Histograms of complete, incomplete, and missing data for a given well over time.
-- Text files containing well injection data used for plot generation.
+- Text and CSV files containing cleaned and compiled well injection data used for plot generation.

 Below are sample output plots of injection activity over time as well as the quality of the reported data within the vicinity of the 4.5M Scurry-Fisher, TX earthquake: